 Electricity is also available, both on the upper deck, in the salon and in the bedrooms for charging of devices and other appliances.

-What to Wear on your Canal Barge Cruise
+What to Take on a Canal Boat Holiday

 Deciding on what to pack for this cruise couldn’t be easier.
 Unlike many other cruises, there are no official functions and no requirements to dress formally.
 The dress code follows the same philosophy of every other aspect on board, relaxed and casual.